vlad-n-v/AspNetCoreDiagnosticScenariosRus/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This implementation uses a static factory pattern in order to allow asynchronous construction:
+✅ **GOOD** This implementation uses a static factory pattern in order to allow asynchronous construction:

 ```C#
 public class Service : IService